viviankaun/Postgres/README.md

     (A) Console : !python etl.py -->Run
     (B) _.ipynb : Run by line or block

-4.  if there is another connection on database, How do i deal it ?
+4. If there is another connection on database, How do i deal it ?
     (A) run coon.close()
     (b) restart kernel
     (c) shout down all kernels

+5. (A) clocstring : we can make mutile command  between two  the triple quotation marks   ''' xxxxxxxx ''' (B) In-line comments: